marinelli/cryptostore/README.md

 Additionally, the package is designed exclusively for store and forward scenarios, as most algorithms will not be perfectly safe for interactive use.
-ECDSA signature generation uses the generic ECC implementation from cryptonite and could leak the private key under timing attack.
+ECDSA signature generation uses the generic ECC implementation from crypton and could leak the private key under timing attack.
 A padding oracle on CBC-encrypted ciphertext allows to recover the plaintext.